tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 # Surgical Management

-Removal of the emboli may sometimes need surgical management.
+Management of the emboli may sometimes need surgical removal.

 - [ ] **Surgical embolectomy.** This is the removal of the actual clot and must be performed by a cardiovascular surgical team with the patient on cardiopulmonary bypass.
 - [ ] **Transvenous catheter embolectomy.** This is a technique in which a vacuum-cupped catheter is introduced transvenously into the affected pulmonary artery.
-- [ ] **Interrupting the vena cava.** This approach prevents dislodged thrombi from being swept into the lungs while allowing adequate blood flow.
+- [ ] **Inferior vena cava (IVC) filter.** This approach prevents dislodged thrombi from being swept into the lungs while allowing adequate blood flow.

 # Nursing Management
-A key role of the nurse is to identify the patient at high risk for pulmonary embolism, and to minimize the risk of PE in all patients.
+A key role of the nurse is to identify the patient at high risk for DVT and PE, and to utilize preventative measures for emboli formation in all patients.

 ## Nursing Assessment
 All patients are evaluated for risk factors for thrombus formation and pulmonary embolus.

 - [ ] **Health history.** Health history is assessed to determine any previous cardiovascular disease.
 - [ ] **Family history.** History of any cardiovascular disease in the family may predispose the patient to PE.
-- [ ] **Medication record.** There are certain medications that can increase the risk for PE.
+- [ ] **Medication record.** There are certain medications that can increase the risk for PE (eg, birth control pills, hormone replacement therapy, tamoxifen, thalidomide, erythropoietin).
-- [ ] **Physical exam.** Extremities are evaluated for warmth, redness, and inflammation.
+- [ ] **Physical exam.** Extremities are evaluated for warmth, redness, inflammation, and pain.
+A DVT can cause pain on dorsiflextion (pulling the toes toward the knees).

-## Diagnosis
-Based on the assessment data, the following nursing diagnoses for a patient with pulmonary embolism are developed:

-- [ ] **Ineffective peripheral tissue perfusion** related to obstructed pulmonary artery.
-- [ ] **Risk for shock** related to increased workload of the right ventricle.
-- [ ] **Acute pain** related to pleuritic origin.
+- [ ] **Activity levels.** Patients who are bed-bound or have limited activity and ambulation are at risk for emboli formation.

 ## Nursing Care Planning & Goals

 Planning and goals for a patient with pulmonary embolism include the following:

-- Increase perfusion
+- Increase perfusion.
 - Verbalize understanding of condition, therapy regimen, and medication side effects.
 - Display hemodynamic stability.
 - Report pain is relieved or controlled.